WITH QUALITY PRODUCTS THAT LAST

-Macpac officially adopted Higg in January 2019.
-Developed by the Sustainable Apparel Coalition, the Higg Index is a suite of tools that enables brands to accurately measure and score their company’s and product’s sustainability performance.
+Developed by the Sustainable Apparel Coalition, the Higg Index is a suite of tools that enables brands to accurately measure and score their company’s sustainability performance and product impacts.

 Using this knowledge, Macpac sets future-facing goals that implement procedures to drive improved social and environmental practices in our operations.

 We’re working hard to nurture long term relationships with our Trade Partners, who we see as an extension of the team here in New Zealand.
 Many of them are the same ones that we started our offshore manufacturing journey with nearly twenty years ago.